-The Sky Tower is located a short, five minute drive from the Auckland car hire depot, with ample parking and accommodation available at the tower itself.
+The Sky Tower is located in central Auckland, with ample parking and accommodation available at the tower itself.
 It is a must see Auckland attraction and deserves a place near the top of your priorities list.

 Kelly Tarlton’s Underwater World

-Just a ten minute drive along the coast from our Auckland rental car depot, Kelly Tarlton’s is an immersive aquarium experience that is sure to be a hit with the whole family.
+Just a ten minute drive along the coast from downtown Auckland, Kelly Tarlton’s is an immersive aquarium experience that is sure to be a hit with the whole family.